Bob Anderson (darts player)

-Robert Charles Anderson (born 7 November 1947) is an English former professional darts player who won the 1988 BDO World Darts Championship.
-Nicknamed The Limestone Cowboy, he was the World No. 1 player for over three years in the late 1980s.
+Robert Charles Anderson (born 7 November 1947) is an English former professional darts player who competed in British Darts Organisation and Professional Darts Corporation events.
+He won the 1988 BDO World Darts Championship.
+Nicknamed the Limestone Cowboy, he was ranked world number one for over three years in the late 1980s.

 Before darts

-Anderson threw his first darts maximum (180) at the age of just seven.
-However, he was renowned as a champion athlete during his teenage years.
-He was picked as a javelin thrower in the British Olympic team of 1968, but broke his arm before the team left for Mexico, an injury which brought an end to his javelin-throwing career.
+Anderson threw his first darts maximum (180) at the age of just seven, with brass darts with feather flights.
+He became a champion athlete during his teenage years, and was selected as a javelin thrower for the British Olympic team of 1968, however, broke his arm before the team left for Mexico, an injury which ended his javelin-throwing career.
 He then turned his attention to football – playing to a moderately high standard for Lincoln United, Guildford City, Woking and Farnborough Town.
 During this time, he had continued to play darts socially and decided to take up the game more seriously when his injury jinx struck again – this time a broken leg in 1970 ended his football career.

 Darts success

+Anderson's career peaked in 1988 when winning the World Professional Championship.
+He took on John Lowe in the final and won 6-4 in sets, posting a 92.7 average, and winning £16,000.

-Anderson had a long and successful darts career, winning the World Professional Championship in 1988 and the Winmau World Masters in 1986, 1987 and 1988 – the first man to win the Masters in three successive years.
-Only Martin Adams has since emulated this feat by winning the 2008, 2009 and 2010 tournaments.
+He won the Winmau World Masters in 1986, 1987 and 1988 – the first man to win the Masters in three successive years.

-Two years after his world title success he underwent surgery to fix a back problem that threatened his darts career.
-He returned to the game professionally but never reached the same heights he had achieved in the 1980s.
+Two years after his world title success, Anderson underwent surgery to fix a back problem that threatened his darts career.
+He returned to the game professionally but never reached the same heights he had achieved in the late 80's.
+However, in 1992, he was chosen as the captain of England, which was one of his proudest moments in darts.

 Anderson was amongst the players who formed the Professional Darts Corporation – an organisation (originally known as the World Darts Council) which separated from the existing governing body, the British Darts Organisation in 1992–93.
-Anderson reached the final of the first WDC event, the Lada UK Masters, in November 1993 – losing to Mike Gregory.
+Anderson reached the final of the Lada UK Masters, in November 1993 – losing to Mike Gregory.